phoenixframework/phoenix_live_dashboard/README.md

 Alternatively, run `iex -S mix dev [flags]` if you also want a shell.

-Before submitting a pull request, discard any changes that were made to the `priv` directory.
+Before submitting a pull request, discard any changes that were made to the `dist` directory.

 For example, to rollback using git restore:

-    $ git restore priv
+    $ git restore dist

 ## License